Restricting Access to Web Pages

 This means that any users on CSE systems will have access to the underlying files as well.

-You can do this with the priv webonly command, which makes a directory group-owned by the webserver, so that only you and the webserver can get inside it through the normal unix filesystem.
+This makes a directory group-owned by the webserver, so that only you and the webserver can get inside it through the normal unix filesystem.

 Usage: